-As the arms of a rotating object pull in, the object will....(select one)
+As the arms of a rotating object pull in, the object will ... (select one):

 - Rotate slower.

 - Rotate faster.

-- Rotate at the same rate
+- Rotate at the same rate.

-Adding mass to the arms as they are pulled in will... (select one)
+Adding mass to the arms as they are pulled in will ... (select one):

 - Magnify the effect.

 - Reduce the effect.

-- Have no influence on the effect
+- Have no influence on the effect.

-- $1 \times$ swivel chair - 2×2 kg masses or similar (e.g. bricks).
+Apparatus: One \times swivel chair, 2×2 kg masses or similar (e.g. bricks).

 Risk assessment: Low.
-Remove obstacles within 2 m of chair.
+Remove obstacles within 2 metres of chair.
 To avoid motion sickness, change students or alternate the direction you spin each time.